ftm1337/docs/docs/VAX/contracts.md

 MultiVAC           | 0xbaC576111e2BC5EfBbE7c5d765b9DC44083901fD

 ## Router
-The Router contract is the main contract that someone should use to interact with ABcDeFx.
+The Router contract is the main contract that someone should use to interact with VAX.

 Blockchain Network | Contract Address
 ------------------ | ----------------